-Solution: 3 Check hard disk failure.
+Check hard disk failure.

 If all settings are correct, and the right bootable device is selected.
-Then it could be possible that issue is with your hard drive.
+Then it could be possible that the issue is with your hard drive.
 A hard disk failure could be the root of the “reboot and select proper boot device” error.
-You can check hard drive failure or RAM failure using “Easy Recovery Essentials” program.
+You can check hard drive failure or RAM failure using the “Easy Recovery Essentials” program.
 If you don’t want to do that, then there is an alternative way to check HDD.

 Alternative Method – Simply remove your hard drive, by opening Computer.
 Then add that HDD in a different computer.
 Now, try to boot from that hard drive.
 If OS boot successfully.
 Then your HDD is completely fine.
-In that case, the problem could be with cable or any other.
+In that case, the problem could be with a cable or any other.

 If you don’t know, what hard drive failure is?.

-Hard disk failure issue occurs, when information stored in gets malfunctions, and cannot access by Computer.
+A hard disk failure issue occurs, when information stored in gets malfunctions, and cannot access by Computer.

 Many blogs suggest you to use “Easy Recovery Essentials” software to find out and fix hard disk failure.
 But this software isn’t free, you need to pay according to windows edition.
 And, you need to burn that ISO file in USB Drive to start using it.
 Overall, the process is too complicated, if you don’t know the right way to do.
 Instead of buying that software, I suggest you try some other solutions.
 And, if error not gets solved, then take the computer to the technician.

-Solution: 4 Make Primary Partition Active.
+Make Primary Partition Active.